The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: DETAILS ON TYPE I GRBS

-\paragraph{GRB 061006.}This event was initially detected by \emph{Swift} via a 64-second image trigger.
-IPN observations revealed this to be a bright Type I GRB with double-spiked emission lasting 0.5 seconds and occurring 22 seconds before the beginning of the \emph{Swift} trigger, which \emph{Swift} did not trigger on due to a preplanned slew \citep{HurleyGCN061006}. \emph{Swift} triggered on the extended emission of the GRB, $\TNT=130\pm10$ s, then slewed immediately.
+\paragraph{GRB 061006.}This event was initially detected by \emph{Swift} via a 64-s image trigger.
+IPN observations revealed this to be a bright Type I GRB with double-spiked emission lasting 0.5 s and occurring 22 s before the beginning of the \emph{Swift} trigger, which \emph{Swift} did not trigger on due to a preplanned slew \citep{HurleyGCN061006}. \emph{Swift} triggered on the extended emission of the GRB, $\TNT=130\pm10$ s, then slewed immediately.
 The \emph{Swift} observations are detailed in \cite{SchadyGCNR061006}.
-Initial observations \citep{SchadyGCN061006, PandeyGCN061006, MundellGCN061006} resulted in upper limits only, but VLT observations \citep{MalesaniGCN061006A} found a faint source that was subsequently found to fade, revealing the host galaxy \citep{MalesaniGCN061006B, BergerHighzSGRB}. \cite{BergerHighzSGRB} report a redshift of $z=0.4377\pm0.0002$ from several emission lines which indicate that this galaxy has moderate star-formation.
-Relevant data have been taken from the sources aforementioned, with the afterglow data point being host-subtracted.
+Initial observations \citep{SchadyGCN061006, PandeyGCN061006, MundellGCN061006} resulted in upper limits only, but VLT observations \citep{MalesaniGCN061006A, D'AvanzoThree} found a faint source that was subsequently found to fade, revealing the host galaxy \citep{MalesaniGCN061006B, BergerHighzSGRB, D'AvanzoThree}. \cite{BergerHighzSGRB} report a redshift of $z=0.4377\pm0.0002$ from several emission lines which indicate that this galaxy has moderate star-formation, which \cite{D'AvanzoThree} confirm.
+Relevant data have been taken from the sources aforementioned, with the afterglow data point being host-subtracted using data from \cite{D'AvanzoThree}.
+The host galaxy has blue colors consistent with a spiral galaxy \citep{D'AvanzoThree}, and \cite{FongHST} find it is well-fit by an exponential disk profile, confirming that it is an edge-on spiral galaxy.
+As there is only one detection which is clearly brighter than the host galaxy, the decay index is very unsure.
+Using all $I_C$ data, we find $\alpha=1.85\pm1.00$, in excellent agreement with \cite{D'AvanzoThree}.
+Using earlier upper limits, we find $\alpha\lesssim1$, but the afterglow contribution at 1.9 and 2.5 days is overestimated, indicating a break may have occurred.